jossemii/HyperNode/README.md

 4. **Dependency Management**: Takes care of ensuring that services have access to the addresses of their dependencies, irrespective of the node on which they are executed, promoting a smooth and efficient service ecosystem.

-5. **Service Compilation**: Although it is not necessarily a CELAUT node's responsibility, this implementation allows you to send a Dockerfile along with a configuration file and a zip file and get a specification for that service, making it a hassle-free process for users (or bots ...).
+5. **Service Packing**: Although it is not necessarily a CELAUT node's responsibility, this implementation allows you to send a Dockerfile along with a configuration file and a zip file and get a specification for that service, making it a hassle-free process for users (or bots ...).